George Alec Effinger

 George Alec Effinger (January 10, 1947 – April 27, 2002) was an American science fiction author, born in Cleveland, Ohio.

 Writing career

+Effinger was born in Cleveland, Ohio, on January 10, 1947.
+His father was a United States Navy veteran and his mother was a prostitute; he grew up very poor.

+He attended Yale University on a scholarship, but failed organic chemistry and dropped out of the pre-med program.
+He moved to New York City and began writing.
+His first wife, Diana, sometimes babysat for Damon Knight and Kate Wilhelm, a married couple who were both science fiction writers.
+He joined the Clarion Writers' Workshop which they sponsored.

-Effinger was a part of the Clarion class of 1970 and had three stories in the first Clarion anthology.
-His first published story was "The Eight-Thirty to Nine Slot" in Fantastic in 1971.
+Effinger's first three stories were published in the first Clarion anthology in 1971.
+The first was "The Eight-Thirty to Nine Slot" in Fantastic in 1971.
 During his early period, he also published under a variety of pseudonyms.